The Performance Frontier

 Why “Best Practice” Fails

 Best practice is the median of the distribution.
 It is what most competent practitioners do.
-Following best practice guarantees you will be average - and guarantees you will never exceed average.
+Following best practice guarantees you will typically be average - and guarantees you will rarely exceed average.

 The Performance Frontier is not about best practice.
 It is about the boundary of what is achievable.
 The gap between best practice and the frontier is where the most valuable improvements live.
-That gap is invisible to anyone who defines quality as “doing what everyone else does.”
+That gap is invisible to anyone who typically defines quality as “doing what most others do.”

 The protocol above makes the gap visible and navigable.
-You do not need to know where the frontier is to start moving toward it.
-You need to measure where you are, measure where the best performers are, and compute the direction between them.
+You don't need to know where the frontier is to start moving toward it - you need to measure where you are, measure where top performers typically are, and compute the direction between them.

 Connection to Other Frameworks